 4. How do you balance saving for retirement with other goals?

-While retirement may seem further off than other goals, time is a valuable asset – so don’t delay saving for one goal over another.
-Instead, view your goals together.
+While retirement may seem further off than other goals, time is a valuable asset – so don’t neglect your long-term goals.
+Instead, view all your goals together.

 A solid savings strategy includes solutions for both short- and long- term priorities.
 We’re well-equipped to help identify solutions for managing multiple priorities in ways that complement rather than compete with one another.